I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 The solitaire game count is a number that varies.

 Preparing to maze is an action out of world applying to nothing.
 Understand "solitaire" as preparing to maze.
-Check preparing to maze: if the turn count is not 1, say "Solitaire maze play is only allowed if chosen on the opening round." instead.
+Check preparing to maze: unless the turn count is 1, say "Solitaire maze play is only allowed if chosen on the opening round." instead.
 Carry out preparing to maze: change the solitaire game count to 1; change the level of the player to 3; change the permanent strength of the player to 16; restore the health of the player; now the player knows magic missile; now the player knows make sanctuary; now the player knows mend; move the old pipe to the player; now the player carries the arrow; now the player knows web; now the player knows aerial shield; move player to the Hedge Archway.

 Before going west from the Hedge Archway when the solitaire game count is not 0:
 	end the game saying "You have left the Maze of Royal Beasts" instead.